 To submit blood pressure readings to your clinician via eConsult choose the 'I want help for my condition' option and then click the 'Start a review' button at the bottom right of the conditions screen.
 Then select 'Hypertension review' and follow the instructions.
 You will be required to submit three readings.
 Read our guide here

 For a comprehensive, first step assessment of any new joint or muscle problem, try Phio.
 It is linked to the physiotherapy and other musculo-skeletal services available locally via the NHS, and is available to all patients, without an appointment, 24 hours a day, every day of the year.
 It is a powerful tool that can help you check whether your problem needs urgent attention or directing to another healthcare professional or it can start you on the journey for appropriate treatment straight away.
-To access it, scan the QR code above or click the link ((please note the link is only support via google chrome) here.
+To access it, scan the QR code above or click the link here.

 Online Access with the NHS App